 The selling holders and any underwriters, broker-dealers or agents that participate in the sale of the notes and/or common stock covered by this prospectus may be "underwriters" within the meaning of Section 2(11) of the Securities Act.
 Any discounts, commissions, concessions or profit they earn on any resale of the notes and/or common stock may be underwriting discounts and commissions under the Securities Act.
-Selling holders who are "underwriters" within the meaning of Section 2(11) of the Securities and commissions under the Securities Act.
 Selling holders who are "underwriters" within the meaning of Section 2(11) of the Securities Act will be subject to the prospectus delivery requirements of the Securities Act.
 If the selling securityholders were deemed to be underwriters, the selling securityholders could be subject to certain statutory liabilities under the federal securities laws, including under Sections 11, 12 and 17 of the Securities Act and Rule 10b-5 under the Securities Exchange Act of 1934.

 The selling securityholders and any other persons participating in the distribution of the notes and/or common stock covered by this prospectus will be subject to the Securities Exchange Act.
 The Securities Exchange Act rules include, without limitation, Regulation M, which may limit the timing of or prohibit the purchase and sale of notes and/or common stock covered by this prospectus by the selling securityholders and any such other person.
-In addition, under Regulation M, any selling securityholder or other person engaged in the "distribution", within the meaning of Regulation M, of the notes and/or common stock covered by this prospect to the notes and/or common stock for certain periods prior to the commencement of that distribution, unless, in the case of persons other than selling securityholders, an applicable exemption is available under Regulation M. The foregoing may affect the marketability of the notes and/or common stock covered by this prospectus and the ability of any person or entity to engage in market-making activities.
+In addition, under Regulation M, any selling securityholder or other person engaged in the "distribution", within the meaning of Regulation M, of the notes and/or common stock covered by this prospectus may not engage in market-making activities with respect to the notes and/or common stock for certain periods prior to the commencement of that distribution, unless, in the case of persons other than selling securityholders, an applicable exemption is available under Regulation M. The foregoing may affect the marketability of the notes and/or common stock covered by this prospectus and the ability of any person or entity to engage in market-making activities with respect to those securities.